fahmifahim/linux-daily/linux-admin-lpic1.md

     * clean [ packages | metadata | expire-cache | rpmdb | plugins | all ]
     * grouplist
     * search string1 [string2] [...]
+    * provides - Is used to find out which package provides some feature or file.
 ```

 ***